Ricco555/E-GraphSAGE-XAI/README.md

 Short project description
 - Pipeline to build and explain edge aware GraphSAGE models on temporaly processed NetFlow-style dataset.
-- Focus: preprocess NetFlow records into graph data, train/evaluate GNNs, produce XAI artefacts for model interpretation.
+- Focus: preprocess NetFlow records into graph data, train/validate GNN, produce XAI artefacts for model interpretation.

 Go to netflow folder.
 All files are located there.